DameurMounir/ragforge/README.md

 **RAGForge** is a production-oriented **Retrieval-Augmented Generation (RAG)** backend platform built step by step with real software engineering practices.

-The project starts from a clean FastAPI backend and progressively evolves toward document ingestion, project-based storage, metadata management, text extraction, chunking, LLM integration, vector databases, embeddings, vector search, RAG answer generation, background workers, observability, and production deployment.
+The project starts from a clean FastAPI backend and progressively evolves toward document ingestion, project-based storage, metadata management, text extraction, chunking, LLM integration, vector databases, embeddings, indexing, vector search, RAG answer generation, background workers, observability, and production deployment.

 RAGForge is not a notebook demo.
 It is designed as a long-term AI engineering project focused on building a clean, scalable, and professional backend architecture.